Buttery, crisp biscuits top a fresh and sweet cherry filling in this easy, classic Cherry Cobbler!

 - 1 Tbsp unsalted butter, melted, for brushing over the top

 - 1 Tbsp turbinado or granulated sugar, for sprinkling

 - Preheat your oven to 375 degrees F. Slice about half of the cherries.
-Place all cherries in a 12-inch oven-safe skillet (or a medium saucepan) with remaining filling ingredients.
+Place all cherries in a 12-inch oven-safe skillet (or a medium saucepan) with the remaining filling ingredients.

 - In a medium bowl, whisk flour, sugar, baking powder, and salt until thoroughly combined.
 Using your hands, massage the cold butter into the flour mixture until it resembles wet sand.
 There may be some larger pea-sized butter pieces remaining and that’s ok.

 - Stir in the milk until a cohesive dough is formed.
 Drop dough by tablespoons over the cherry mixture.
 Brush tops of biscuit dough with melted butter, then sprinkle with the turbinado sugar.